fajarnugrahap/3WD_OmniWheel_MobileRobot/README.md

 ![WhatsApp Image 2024-11-22 at 18 24 57_68995b9a](https://github.com/user-attachments/assets/1c779729-8079-4aae-9140-b9980982d660)

 # Additional Feature: Position Control System
 The position robot can be controlled by using wheel odometry.
-I can use wheel odometry from kinematic equation
+Wheel odometry can be obtained from from kinematic equation
 ![WhatsApp Image 2024-07-18 at 16 58 15_7dd97819](https://github.com/user-attachments/assets/67050ef1-4a5e-4da8-aa99-b3fa5bd094d6)